 The designer needs to create the macro-architecture of the algorithm in C/C++ at a high level, meaning that the design intent and how this design interacts with the outside world should be carefully thought through.
 HLS tool also requires input constraints like clock period, performance constraints, etc.

 Micro-architecture decisions like creating the state machine, datapath, register pipelines, etc are not needed at a high level.
 These details can be left to the HLS tool and optimized RTL can be generated by providing input constraints like clock speed, performance pragmas, target device, etc.

 Using the defined macro-architecture of the C/C++ algorithm, designers can also vary constraints to generate multiple RTL solutions to explore trade-offs between performance and area.
 So a single algorithm can lead to multiple implementations, allowing designers to choose an implementation that best meets the needs of the overall application.

-The design and verification benefits of using high-level synthesis (HLS) are summarized here:
+The design and verification benefits of using HLS are summarized here:

 - Developing and validating algorithms at the C-level for the purpose of designing at an abstract level from the hardware implementation details.

 - Using C-simulation to validate the design, and iterate more quickly than with traditional RTL design.